skyhawk86305/aiq-ui/README.md

 `-p OR --port // Set the port number of the express server serving the UI`

+`-t OR --tag   // Run a specfic suite of tests tagged with some unique identifier`

-`-t OR --tableRows   // Configure the number of table rows to test during e2e tests (default: 5)`
+`--tableRows   // Configure the number of table rows to test during e2e tests (default: 5)`

 ## License